mradamlacey/vesync-st-nodejs-web-connector/README.md

 - [Docker](https://www.docker.com/) for running Redis.
 Alternative you can install and run [Redis](https://redis.io/) manually
 - A [Samsung ID and SmartThings](https://account.smartthings.com/login) account
 - A [SmartThings Developer Workspace](https://devworkspace.developer.samsung.com/smartthingsconsole/iotweb/site/index.html#/home) account
-- At least one [LIFX light bulb](https://www.lifx.com/products/lifx) and the LIFX Mobile app (to install the light)
+- At least one [VeSync device](https://www.vesync.com/) and the VeSync mobile app (to install the device)
-- Either a LIFX _clientId_ and _clientSecret_ (from LIFX) or a [LIFX personal API Token](https://cloud.lifx.com/) (You can generate the personal
-API token during the connector installation process)

 ## Setup instructions

-1. Clone this repository, and open a command prompt or terminal to the `lifx-demo` directory.
+1. Clone this repository, and open a command prompt or terminal to the directory.

 2. If you have a LIFX clientId and clientSecret copy them into the appropriate fields in `config/default.json`.
 If you don't then skip to the next step (Note that LIFX does not allow the general public to register apps and get